oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 ## Summary

 Oracle Redwood is Oracle Fusion’s new design system that enhances the user experience through a visually stimulating, easy-to-use interface.
 By uniting customer-inspired design philosophies with industry-leading technology solutions, Oracle Redwood helps companies reduce costs, foster efficiency, revitalize the customer journey, and evolve continuously toward the future.

-In this example, you used Redwood, Oracle’s next-generation design system, to quickly and efficiently enhance the Change Salary Form.

 **You have successfully completed the Activity!**